rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

 # Diagnostic Constraint Language

+Diagnostic Constraint Language (DCL) is domain specific language to write rules in form of constraints that idnetifies malformed, incorrect or otherwise damaged packet communication.
+The DCL uses simple syntax based on YAML format and Wireshark display expressions.
+The evaluation of the SCL rules can be done efficiently by executing SQL like queries.
+A problematic communication can be also identified as the evaluaiton of rules usually yields to the collection of events.

 ## Expressions
 DCL expressions are based on Wireshark display filter expressions.
 Expressions are composed of the following terms:
 * Fields